How Collectives Find Coherence

 Chinese Statecraft in a Changing World

 There is no progress on global issues without involving China.
-Chinese statecraft in a changing world: Demystifying Enduring Traditions and Dynamic Constraints ambitions to provide an accessible yet accurate introduction to the exercise of power in contemporary China, anchored in an understanding of the long tradition.
+Chinese statecraft in a changing world: Demystifying Enduring Traditions and Dynamic Constraints ambitions to provide an accessible yet accurate introduction to the exercise of power in contemporary China, anchored in a long-time understanding of its tradition.
 I worked closely with author Jean Dong as development editor from 2021 to 2023 to shape this monograph.
 Buy it here! or read the introduction chapter China through the looking glass.

 Foundations of Systems sensing